kenzotakahashi/webpack.js.org/src/content/concepts/index.md

 };
 ```

-T> You can configure the `entry` property in various ways depending the needs of your application.
+T> You can configure the `entry` property in various ways depending on the needs of your application.
 Learn more in the [entry points](/concepts/entry-points) section.

 ## Output